Australian Dietary Guidelines

 You can use your mouse or finger to spin the cereal box to find information.
 Access the interactive label here:

-91% of our retail food products rate 3.5 Health Stars & above
+91% of our retail food products rate 3.5 Health Stars and above

-As a leading Australian food manufacturer, we take the nutrition profile of our food products seriously.
-With a Simplot food product in every pantry in Australia, we need to be sure that we are feeding the nation for healthy living.
+As a leading Australian food manufacturer, we take the nutrition profile of our food seriously.
+With Simplot food in almost every pantry in Australia, we need to be sure that we are creating nutritious food for healthy living.

-Of course, we are working to continuously improve on our current portfolio too.
-In fact, we’ve set ourselves a big target, to nutritionally improve 25,000 tonnes of Simplot food products by the year 2020.
-This will require us to change 11% by volume of our Simplot branded food products, as rated against our Simplot Nutrition Profiling System criteria, to move the portfolio to the top 2 tiers – Good or Best rating.
+We are continuously striving to improve on our current portfolio.
+In fact, we have set ourselves a big target, to nutritionally improve 100,000 tonnes of Simplot food products by the year 2023.
+This will require us to improvea significant volume of Simplot branded food, as rated against our Simplot Nutrition Profiling System criteria, to shift our product portfolio to the top teo tiers – Good or Best rating.

-We’ve already started the journey by reducing the sodium content of our Leggo’s sauce range.
+We’ve already started the journey by reducing teh sodium content of our leggo's sauce range.